pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Values perpetuation mechanisms that ensure your principles endure
 - A philanthropic vision that extends across 365 years

-Philanthropy is not about giving away wealthâ€”it's about leveraging wealth to create change, build community, and leave the world better than you found it.
+Philanthropy is not about giving away wealth—it's about leveraging wealth to create change, build community, and leave the world better than you found it.
 This chapter shows you how to build a philanthropic legacy that serves your Legacy and the world for generations to come.

 ---